-We are committed to investing in our ICT digital infrastructure to meet the growing demand for effective, efficient and secure systems.
+Through our Digital Strategy, we are committed to investing in our ICT digital infrastructure to meet the growing demand for effective, efficient and secure systems.
 We will continue to explore new and innovative ways to use digital technology to realise efficiencies and to ensure our people have access to the right information at the right time to do their jobs well.

-We will implement a long term asset management strategy which will redesign our property and fleet portfolio to balance the needs of a modern national service with those of tightening budgets.
+We will implement a long-term Asset Management Strategy which will redesign our property and fleet portfolio to balance the needs of a modern national service with those of tightening budgets.
 This will be done through a comprehensive assessment which will determine the assets that we no longer need, the assets we need to maintain, rationalise or develop, and the new assets we will need to acquire.